 He didn’t wait until we were good enough or sorry enough.
 While we were still stuck in our sin, He graciously died for us.

 Grace is unmerited favor—receiving something we do not deserve.
-It is not something we have to chase after.
-It is something we receive.
+It is not something we have to earn or work for.
+It is something freely given to us.
+We just have to receive it.

 As soon as the father in Luke 15 saw his son, he ran after him.
-It was expected that the son would have been stoned to death when he returned, but the father did the unexpected.
+Culturally, it was expected that the younger son would have been stoned to death when he returned, but the father did the unexpected.
 He didn’t wait to hear his son’s rehearsed “I’m sorry” speech.
-He embraced him, welcomed him home and He threw a party to celebrate his son’s return.
+Instead, he embraced him, welcomed him home and threw a party to celebrate his son’s return.

 Exodus 34:6 describes Him as, “The Lord, the Lord, a God merciful and gracious, slow to anger and abounding in steadfast love and faithfulness.”

-Remember how a Holy, perfect and loving Father came to us and embraced us.
+Remember how a Holy, perfect and loving Father came to us and embraced us—“while we were yet sinners.”